A Deep Journey into Super-resolution: A survey: Future Directions/Open Problems

 \textbf{Arbitrary SR rates:} In practical scenarios, it's often not known which upsampling factor is the optimal one for a given input.
 When the downsampling factor is not known for all the images in the dataset, it becomes a significant challenge during training since it becomes hard for a single model to encapsulate several levels of details.
 In such cases, it is important to first characterize the level of degradation before training and performing inference through a specified SR model.

 \textbf{Real vs Artificial Degradation:} Existing SR works mostly use a bicubic interpolation to generate LR images.
 Actual LR images that are encountered in real-world scenarios have a totally different distribution compared to the ones generated synthetically using bicubic interpolation.
 As a result, SR networks trained on artificially created degradations do not generalize well to actual LR images in practical scenarios.
 One recent effort towards the solution of this problem first learns a GAN to model the real-world degradation \cite{bulat2018learn}.
+Another recent effort proposes to enrich features by preserving the original spatial resolution and exchanging multi-scale information along the feature processing path for real image SR \cite{zamir2020MIRNet}.
+Recently, an extensive challenge was organized for real-image super-resolution in CVPR'19 to promote development on this crucial research problem \cite{cai2019ntire, nah2019ntire}.